Raszyra/The-Silver-Flask/README.md

 # The-Silver-Flask
-This is a repository for .cpp and .h files relating to the Silver Flask
+This is a dedicated branch for releasing v0.5.3-alpha